isomerpages/govtech-corp/media/technews/_posts/2020-07-15-post-More users pleased with user friendly government digital services, says poll.md

 for software engineers, cybersecurity specialists, data scientists, business analysts and infrastructure specialists,” said Mr Kok, adding that more than 600 talents were engaged through tech hunts held in June.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Smart Nation Ambassador collecting feedback from citizens" src="/images/technews/More_users_pleased_with_user_friendly_govt_digital_services_2.jpg">
 </div>
 <p><em>Citizens can become Smart Nation Ambassadors to collect feedback on government agencies’ digital services and teach others basic digital skills.
 This photo was taken last year before safe distancing measures kicked in.
 PHOTO: SMART NATION AND DIGITAL GOVERNMENT OFFICE</em>
 </p>
-<p>Citizens can also become&nbsp;<a href="https://www.smartnation.gov.sg/resources/scope/smart-nation-ambassador---faq" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Smart Nation Ambassadors</a>&nbsp;to
+<p>Citizens can also become&nbsp;Smart Nation Ambassadors&nbsp;to help collect
-help collect feedback on government agencies’ digital services and teach others, especially senior citizens, basic digital skills, such as how to connect to Wi-Fi hotspots and personalise accessibility tools on their mobile devices.</p>
+feedback on government agencies’ digital services and teach others, especially senior citizens, basic digital skills, such as how to connect to Wi-Fi hotspots and personalise accessibility tools on their mobile devices.</p>
-<p>“You can also join us as&nbsp;<a href="https://www.tech.gov.sg/products-and-services/tech-kaki-community/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Tech Kakis</a>&nbsp;to
+<p>“You can also join us as&nbsp;Tech Kakis&nbsp;to improve our products
-improve our products to make them better for users.
+to make them better for users.
 We value your contributions in any form as we build a Smart Nation together,” said Mr Kok.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Tech Kaki user-test session with GovTechies" src="/images/technews/More_users_pleased_with_user_friendly_govt_digital_services_3.jpg">
 </div>